"Solas Nua does it again!"

-NEWS!
-In November we host TWO events, back-to-back!
+In November we hosted TWO events, back-to-back!

 On Monday 23 November, we hosted a capacity crowd for Deirdre Kinahan's BOGBOY, directed by James Peter Sotis, Artistic Director of Vagabond Theatre Group.
 Thanks to all who made it to The Burren!

 We are DELIGHTED to announce our upcoming season of staged readings at The Burren, featuring some of the finest directors in Boston!

 "The reading of "Spinning" by Deirdre Kinahan was riveting.
 The actors were spellbinding, delivering the compelling story of life in an Irish seaside town.
 The experiences of four souls is unpacked over ten years with great skill and precision.
 We had a wonderful evening!
 My fish and chips and beer were delicious.
 I'm going back to The Burren... they have these readings every 4th Monday night!
 What a find!"

 "What an amazing show tonight.
 Great acting; great story.
 Congrats!
 I hope it gets a full run!"

 Our July reading at The Burren featured an all-star cast and special guest director Stephanie LeBolt, presenting this moving, acclaimed script to a packed audience!
 Facebook invite here.

 Want to stay in touch with Solas Nua in Boston?